The epidemic thunderstorm asthma forecast operates during the Victorian grass pollen season (1 October – 31 December).

 What do the forecasts mean?

 The epidemic thunderstorm asthma forecast system will operate between 1 October and 31 December.
-It combines the forecasting of a certain uncommon type of thunderstorm and forecasting grass pollen counts across Victoria.
+It combines the forecasting of a certain uncommon type of thunderstorm and forecasting grass pollen levels across Victoria.

-It spans three days and uses a colour-coded scale from low to high risk: green (low), orange (moderate) and red (high).
+It spans three days (today, tomorrow and the day after) and uses a colour-coded scale from low to high risk: green (low), orange (moderate) and red (high).

 - A low risk (green) forecast means that the elements necessary for an epidemic thunderstorm asthma event are not expected and an event is unlikely.

-- A moderate risk (orange) forecast means that one of the elements necessary for an event may be present (i.e. a high pollen count or a severe thunderstorm storm).
+- A moderate risk (orange) forecast means that one of the elements necessary for an event may be present (i.e. a high pollen forecast or a severe thunderstorm with strong winds) and there is a moderate chance of an epidemic thunderstorm asthma event occurring.

 The forecast is published on VicEmergency - emergency.vic.gov.au/prepare/#thunderstorm-asthma-forecast